and the story goes…

 Albeit the cabdriver asked me if I wasn’t a spaniard.
 How fun, being half french half italian, at that time back then, and thinking my ancestors where venetian marquis, I was p…ed off

 Sure now it’s different I like any idea around nationality, whatever nation, I mean any culture will do and to be taken for a spaniard by a cabdriver would be as great as any other nationalty!
 I like Spain a lot, and I shall write about a strange encounter with a cabdriver in Paris once…This time who thought I was a greek man, ahaha LoL because my name finishes with “is”.

-I can ressemble any gentleman of the world!I never stopped trying to speak english as good as I can, in french or in italian, and I am still lecturing all around the globe in my homegrown pidgin actually.I always stress american-english, finding it has that real latino gusto, latin roman flair and it’s more international, I still don’t get familiar with the english drawl, a little bit to snobbish to me.
+I can resemble any gentleman of the world!I never stopped trying to speak english as good as I can, french or italian, and I am still lecturing all around the globe in my homegrown pidgin actually.I always stress american-english, finding it has that real latino gusto, latin roman flair and it’s more international, I still don’t get familiar with the english drawl, a little bit snobbish to me.

 But I like to go to London, by the way.
 And though I have lived in Los Angels, Tokyo, I have been to Japan more than a 100 times since 1983, Hong Kong, Singapore, Seoul, La Jolla, Santa Fe, Wahington DC, Milano, Firenze, Bologna, Venezia, Udine, Paris, I do like to come back to the Big Apple every other year…Thanks gods I can do that and I love it!
 So as I wish to write some day, I decided to start with posting some ephemera, we’ll see later how it turns out to be!
 Roberto M. Fabris.Why not peep at my other blogs: